Whisky makers fear loss of global network under Scottish independence

 Many have voiced concerns about uncertainty about what currency would be used in an independent Scotland, financial regulation, taxation, and EU membership.
 Airlines have welcomed the planned abolition of air passenger duty.

-Frost said unprecedented investment programmes by Scotland's whisky producers showed they were confident that demand would continue to grow despite some economic hurdles in the short-run.
+Frost said unprecedented investment programs by Scotland's whisky producers showed they were confident that demand would continue to grow despite some economic hurdles in the short-run.

 Slower economic growth and government austerity measures hit sales to some parts of Asia last year, with direct exports to Taiwan and South Korea - Scotland's seventh and eighth largest markets - and Japan all falling between 13 and 15 percent.